darxkies/k8s-tew/README.md

 # Caveats

-* k8s-tew needs root privileges to be executed.
-Thus, it should be executed on a virtual machine or in a Docker container to generate the assets and to deploy the cluster.
+* The local setup leaves the containers running when stopped and for ingress the ports 80, 443 need to be free on the host.
+It also turns swapping off which is a requirement for kubelet.

 # Feedback

-* Gmail: darxkies@gmail.com
+* E-Mail: darxkies@gmail.com